lewnelson/mocky-balboa/sites/docs.mockybalboa.com/docs/getting-started.md

 There are two components to Mocky Balboa.
 The first is the __server integration__, which is responsible for intercepting outbound http requests and mocking the responses.
 The second is the __client integration__, which is responsible for resolving the mocked responses.

-There is first-class support for certain frameworks and tools, but you can also write your own integrations.
+There is first-class support for popular frameworks and tools, but you can also write your own integrations.

 1. **Server:** The integration with your SSR framework
 2. **Client:** The integration with your browser automation framework